AutoGIS-2018/final-assignment-hellej/README.md

-# Final Assignment
 Read the final assignment instructions from the [https://autogis.github.io](https://automating-gis-processes.github.io/2018/lessons/FA/final-assignment.html).

-You should upload all your code(s) / notebook(s) into this repository and write a **good documentation** how everything works.

 # Multi-Stop Route Optimizer Tool
 ## Introduction
 This program can be used to solve multi-stop route optimization problem by minimizing total travel time.
 The implementation is a command line interface/tool that will read all necessary user inputs (such as addresses of the stops) from keyboard.
 Travel times are extracted from [Helsinki Region Travel Time Matrix 2018](https://blogs.helsinki.fi/accessibility/helsinki-region-travel-time-matrix-2018/).

 ## Usage
 First, the program geocodes user defined locations by using [Digitransit Geocoding API](https://digitransit.fi/en/developers/apis/2-geocoding-api/).
 Geocoded locations are saved as a shapefile and can be imported to the program on a later run (instead of geocoding new locations).
 After user has accepted the geocoding results, the program proceeds to find all possible combinations (permutations) of stops.
-Subsequently, total travel times of all stop-combinations are extracted and combined from the travel time matrix.
+Subsequently, total travel times of all stop-combinations are extracted and combined from either the travel time matrix or [Digitransit Routing API](https://digitransit.fi/en/developers/apis/1-routing-api/).
 Optionally, user can define fixed origin and/or destination.
 Finally, best routes are selected and printed.

 [See some example runs from here.](demo/route-optim-outputs.md)